nik0xFF/css22/README.md

 ## Notes on colaboration
 ### Using Git
 For those of you not having any experience with using git from the shell of choice, I recommend you download Pycharm Community Edition https://www.jetbrains.com/pycharm/download/#section=windows
-It offers an well integrated Git client and the option to access github with your credentials.
+It offers a well integrated Git client and the option to access github with your credentials.

 I would consider it as good practice if we employ some basic constraints when collaborating on this matter.
 If you have a new recipe, script or want to extend an existing one, you should create a new branch, prefixed with **feature/**, followed by the tech/category, a 3 digit number and the name